mlava/better-tasks/README.md

   **Alt/Ctrl/Meta+Click** on any date pill opens a date picker to change that date.
 - **📁 / ⌛ / @ / ! / 🔋 metadata** — Only appear when a project, waiting-for, context, priority, or energy is set.
 Click to open the page or cycle the value (priority/energy); Shift+Click opens in the sidebar; Cmd/Ctrl+Click prompts you to edit.
 - **⋯ Menu** — Opens the full Better Task menu (see below).
+  - Metadata-only tasks still show the pill/menu so you can edit or clear attributes.

 ---